 Note: Don’t worry about the vmdk extension though we have qcow2 file, it would work just fine.

-- The properties of the Paloalto VM looks like below.
-This windows tells you about the default admin credentials and basic configuration, click on Finish on this screen.
+The properties of the Paloalto VM looks like below.
+This windows tells you about the default admin credentials and basic configuration on how to set up the management interface, click on Finish on this screen.

-- You would get a prompt below which indicate that the palo-alto firewall successfully installed.
+You would get a prompt below which indicate that the palo-alto firewall successfully installed.
+Click on OK now.